adamglasser/fingerprint-poc/README.md

 When deploying to production, make sure to set the following environment variables in your Vercel project settings:

-1. `NEXTAUTH_SECRET` - A secure random string for encrypting sessions
+1. `NEXTAUTH_SECRET` - A secure random string for encrypting cookies
-2. `NEXTAUTH_URL` - The URL of your deployed application (e.g., `https://your-app.vercel.app`)
-3. `ADMIN_PASSWORD` - The password for the admin user
+2. `ADMIN_PASSWORD` - The password for the admin user

 For security best practices:
 - Generate a new secure random string for `NEXTAUTH_SECRET` for each environment
 - Use a strong, unique password for `ADMIN_PASSWORD`
-- Consider implementing additional authentication providers for production use
+- Consider implementing additional security measures like rate limiting for login attempts

 ## Troubleshooting